bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Current Task:

 ## Next Tasks:

+- Further crop the mask sprite, figure out the offset it needs

+- Shadow layer

+- Maybe re-render everything with some kind of smudge / blur post-processing effect (transparent pixels locked, use obj data)

 - Fix blueprinting / ghosts for boosted turrets & searchlight & any control interfaces